-Foti Kallergis is a nine-time Texas Associated Press Broadcasters and Emmy Award winning TV journalist.
+Foti Kallergis is an 11-time Texas Associated Press Broadcasters and Emmy Award winning TV journalist.

-Foti Kallergis started his career as an intern at ABC-13.
-After graduating from the University of Houston, Foti landed his first job at KFDM in Beaumont.
+Foti Kallergis started his career as an intern at ABC13.
+After graduating from the University of Houston, Foti landed his first job at KFDM-TV in Beaumont.
 Several months into the job, Foti was chasing Hurricanes Katrina and Rita.
-Foti was awarded Best Reporter (TAPB) in 2006.

-Aside from breaking news, Foti also enjoys celebrity entertainment reporting.
-He's interviewed a number of Hollywood top celebrities including Will Ferrell, Neil Patrick Harris, Robert Duval, Bill Murray, Val Kilmer, Ryan Phillippe, Carrie Underwood, Ashley Greene and many more.
+Aside from breaking news, Foti also enjoys entertainment reporting.
+He's interviewed a number of top Hollywood celebrities including Jimmy Kimmel, Ryan Reynolds, Will Ferrell, Neil Patrick Harris, Robert Duval, Bill Murray, Val Kilmer, Ryan Phillippe, Carrie Underwood, Ashley Greene, Shaq and many more.

-Foti Kallergis is thrilled to be back at ABC-13 where his career first started.
+Foti Kallergis is thrilled to be back at ABC13 where his career first started.
 He's honored to be a part of Houston's number one news station.
-In his off time, Foti enjoys extreme sports, traveling, go kart racing and other adventures with his son Aristos (Ari).
+During his off-time, Foti enjoys extreme sports, traveling, go kart racing and other adventures with his son Aristos (Ari).

 Foti is a native Houstonian, first generation Greek-American, proud single father and a twin.

 Miss Ritchie is helping students with difficult circumstances soar in their education